rheinardkorf/calsinki/README.md

 This metadata is stored in the event's extended properties and can be viewed in Google Calendar's event details.

 ### Bi-Directional Sync Protection
-Calsinki automatically prevents infinite sync loops when using bi-directional sync pairs.
-If you set up sync pairs in both directions (e.g., `personal_to_work` and `work_to_personal`), Calsinki will:
+Calsinki automatically prevents infinite sync loops when using bi-directional sync rules.
+If you set up sync rules in both directions (e.g., `personal_to_work` and `work_to_personal`), Calsinki will:

 - **Detect Calsinki-synced events** in source calendars
 - **Skip syncing** events that already have Calsinki metadata